 The number of people with dementia and Alzheimer’s disease is expected to rise at an alarming rate.
-Currently the World Health Organisation (WHO) believes there are 50 million people around the world with dementia.
+Currently, the World Health Organisation (WHO) believes there are 50 million people around the world with dementia.
 But this number is expected to triple in the next thirty years.

-Yet scientists believe that we can reduce our risk of developing cognitive decline and dementia, and the WHO began a Global Action Plan in 2017, gathering the evidence needed.
-The WHO published new guidelines this week intended to provide the knowledge needed by healthcare providers and others, to help people reduce their risk of cognitive decline and dementia.
+Yet scientists believe that we can reduce our risk of developing cognitive decline and dementia.
+The WHO began a Global Action Plan in 2017, gathering the evidence.
+Their new guidelines this week help to provide the knowledge we need.
+It may help people to reduce their risk of developing cognitive decline and dementia.

-According to the WHO guidelines, the recommended lifestyle choices that may keep your brain healthy are similar to those recommended to keep your heart healthy.
-Stop smoking, do regular physical activity, eat a healthy, balanced diet such as the Mediterranean diet and avoid harmful levels of alcohol is also a good idea.
+According to the WHO guidelines, having a certain lifestyle may help to keep your brain healthy.
+The recommendations are similar to those that keep your heart healthy.
+Stop smoking, do regular physical activity, eat a healthy, balanced diet such as the Mediterranean diet.
+Avoiding harmful levels of alcohol is also a good idea.

 In fact, this finding that eating mushrooms is associated with better cognition and memory is not alone.
 Researchers have speculated that the beneficial effect of mushrooms may be due to their antioxidant or anti-inflammatory effects, that might protect against diseases that increase the risk of dementia, such as atherosclerosis, high blood pressure and diabetes.
 Furthermore, findings from another study published in 2019 suggests that eating more than two servings of mushrooms per week, reduces the risk of developing cognitive decline by around half, when compared to eating mushrooms less than once per week.

 This is likely to be an intensive area of research in the future and so we might hope to learn more about the individual foods and drinks that may potentially provide protection against dementia.